webfactory/WebfactoryResponsiveImageBundle/README.md

 # WebfactoryResponsiveImageBundle

-Symfony bundle for responsive images.
+A convenience Symfony bundle tailored for current responsive images needs of the webfactory GmbH, without any claims on reusability outside of this scope.
+Ye be warned.

 ## Twig macros